Manuel-Arenas-Sanchez/Manuel-Arenas-Sanchez/README.md

 ## A More Personal Note

-What drives me is the idea that the mathematical structures behind quantum physics can have a second life in machine learning.
-This profile is where I share that journey: the research I do, the code I write, and the problems I find worth thinking about.
+I became interested in tensor networks through my final degree project, as they provide a natural connection between quantum physics and computational modelling.

+This GitHub is where I keep track of what I learn and build along the way — from small experiments to more structured projects.
+Over time, I want it to reflect my progress towards working in quantum computing and research.

 <div align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:06b6d4,50:1d4ed8,100:0f172a&height=120&section=footer" alt="footer banner" />